Brian Chisholm (politician): COVID-19 pandemic

 In April 2020, Chisholm sent a letter to the Maryland Department of Health asking the agency to publicly release more information about COVID-19 outbreaks in elder care facilities.

 In May 2020, Chisholm attended a Reopen Maryland rally to protest COVID-19 restrictions put into place through executive orders by Governor Larry Hogan.

-Chisholm introduced legislation during the 2021 legislative session that would provide a property tax credit to businesses in Anne Arundel County that were affected by the state's COVID-19 emergency declarations.
+During the 2021 legislative session, Chisholm introduced a bill that would provide a property tax credit to businesses in Anne Arundel County that were affected by the state's COVID-19 emergency declarations.
 The bill received a favorable report from the Anne Arundel County Delegation, but stalled in committee.

 Criminal justice

 In July 2020, Chisholm organized a "Back the Blue" rally in Annapolis, which he said was separate from the Black Lives Matter movement.

 In 2021, Chisholm opposed legislation that would remove the governor of Maryland from the Maryland Parole Commission, and introduced an amendment that would require inmates serving a life sentence to get "unanimous agreement" from the state's parole board to be released.
 His amendment was rejected in a 91–41 vote.